getify/You-Dont-Know-JS/async & performance/apA.md

 } );
 ```

-And to go the opposite direction and fork/vend a promise from a sequence at a certain step, use the `toPromise` contrib plugin:
+And to go the opposite direction and fork/vend a promise from a sequence at a certain step, use the `toPromise` contrib plug-in:

 ```js
 var sq = ASQ.after( 100, "Hello World" );